Kids and Cultures Camp returns for 11th year

 Photo by Seth Mariscal

 Since 2009, Kids and Cultures has organized Taste the World walking and sampling tours in downtown Lancaster, Pa.
-Join us for our 2013 series, every second Friday of the month (from May to November), 5 to 8 p.m.
+Join us for our 2014 series, every second Friday of the month (from April to November), 5 to 8 p.m., plus two Tuesday lunches in July.

 Try cultural restaurants' specialties, with a different theme every month.
 The events benefit cultural programming at the Lancaster Public Library.